dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

     /usr/lib/aarch64-linux-gnu/libsnappy.so.1.3.0
     ```

-1. You can set the clocks on the Jetson TX1 to max speed to help decrease compiliation time by running the following command:
+1. You can set the clocks on the Jetson TX1 to max speed to help decrease compiliation and execution times by running the following command:

     > **Note**: After you run the script, you should notice that the CPU fan on the TX1 is turned on if it wasn't already running.

     ```bash
     sudo ~/jetson_clocks.sh
     ```
+___

+<a name="task5"></a>

+## OPTIONAL - Compiling caffe fp16 and fp32

+The Code.zip file you downloaded previously should have compiled versions of both the fp16/caffe and fp32/caffe sources.
+However, if there are issues with the builds, you can recompile them using these steps.

-1. Compile caffe fp16:
+1. OPTIONAL - Compile caffe fp16.

     > **Note**: This could take 10 minutes or longer to complete.
 You will also likey see a number of `nvcc warning:` messages.
 These can be safely ignored.